When Does Double Jeopardy Attach?

 Once someone is charged with a crime, jeopardy attaches at the following stages:

-- when the court first hears evidence in a juvenile proceeding;
+- When the court first hears evidence in a juvenile proceeding; or

 When Jeopardy Ends in Favor of the Defendant

-Once jeopardy has attached and the defendant is found innocent, the government cannot detain them for additional court proceedings on the same issue.
+Once jeopardy has attached and the defendant is found innocent, the government can't detain them for additional court proceedings on the same issue.
 Jeopardy therefore “ends” at the following exonerating stages:

 - After a jury’s verdict of acquittal;